RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 - `SERedis_ClientCertPfxPath should` be set to the path of your .pfx file
 - `SERedis_ClientCertPassword` should be set to the password of your .pfx file

-## Reading and Writing Data with StackExchange.Redis
+## Reading and writing data with StackExchange.Redis

 Once connected to Redis, you can start reading and writing data.
 The following code snippet writes the value `bar` to the Redis key `foo`, reads it back, and prints it: